damusss/MILIMP-Media-Player/README.md

 The file extension must always match the music format.
 Due to SDL limitations only a subset of the supported formats can be played directly, the rest will have a copy converted to MP3.
-Videos must have an associated audio track to be valid.
+Videos are not forced to have an associated audio track.

 Videoclip multithreading increases the app FPS but will increase video lag for HD+ videos.
 Disable it for fluid video experiences.

 # Special Gestures

+-   Pause a video by clicking the frame.
+Double click it to fullscreen/minimize the video.
 -   Hold the mouse wheel button and scroll to reorder playlists and musics (hold shift to move faster)
 -   Click on the currently playing track's cover/(video + ctrl) to jump to the track in the playlist
 -   Hover a playlist's cover or the currently playing track's cover/video for a fraction of a second to view it in full screen